Nuitka/Nuitka/README.rst

 .. note::

-   There are more fine grained controls than ``--follow-imports`` available.
+   There are more fine-grained controls than ``--follow-imports`` available.
 Consider the output of ``nuitka --help``.
-Including less modules into the compilation, but instead using normal Python for it will make it faster to compile.
+Including fewer modules into the compilation, but instead using normal Python for it, will make it faster to compile.

 In case you have a source directory with dynamically loaded files, i.e.